ayyucedemirbas/Machine-Learning-Pathway/README.md

 28. **Contributing to Open Source Projects:**
     - Contribute to open-source deep learning projects on GitHub.
 This will help you gain practical experience and collaborate with others in the community.
+    - A Beginners Guide to Open Source: https://dev.to/arindam_1729/a-beginners-guide-to-open-source-4nc5

 #### Phase 5: Real-world Projects and Specializations